 It is not recommended for those with extensive sales and use tax experience.
 If you aren’t sure, please ask!

-This is an online course that is 9 weeks long that meets once-a-week on Thursdays.
+This is an online course that is 9 weeks long that meets once-a-week on Tuesdays.
 You’ll meet online with Diane Yetter and your fellow classmates for the week’s new material.
 In between sessions you’ll have an assignment that will help you implement what you learned.

 You also get two bonus office hour calls with Diane during the course of 9 weeks.
 These calls are open-ended and a good chance for you to ask specific questions you might have.

 There is an industry week in the middle of the class that breaks from the usual streaming format to evaluate differences of sales tax across industries.
 This week you’ll have access to short videos on each major industry that you can watch as your interests determine.